ayushmaan0601/bill-padho/README.md

 ## Why this exists

 India has ~70% of its population that does not read English fluently, yet bills, prescriptions, and government notices arrive in English by default.
 Sarvam has already built the pickaxes for this problem — Sarvam Vision for document understanding, Sarvam-M for reasoning, Bulbul for speech.
-Bill-Padho is what happens when you compose them into a single consumer-facing flow.
+Swar-Patra is what happens when you compose them into a single consumer-facing flow.